Saliency-Guided DETR for Moment Retrieval and Highlight Detection: Experiments and Results

 \subsection{Comparison with the state-of-the-art}

+We compare $\text{\ModelName}$ against existing state-of-the-art methods on both joint and single-task benchmarks.
+This quantitative analysis is complemented by a qualitative visualization of our model's predictions in Appendix B.

-\paragraph{Joint Moment Retrieval and Highlight Detection} To evaluate the effectiveness of $\text{\ModelName}$ in jointly addressing Moment Retrieval and Highlight Detection tasks, we conducted experiments on the QVHighlights test split, as shown in \Cref{tab:comparison_existing_features}.
+\paragraph{Joint Moment Retrieval and Highlight Detection} To evaluate the effectiveness of $\text{\ModelName}$ in jointly addressing MR and HD tasks, we conducted experiments on the QVHighlights test split, as shown in \cref{tab:comparison_existing_features}.
 Remarkably, even without pretraining, $\text{\ModelName}$ significantly outperforms all existing methods that do not leverage LLMs, and it delivers performance comparable to the MrBLIP model despite the latter having considerably more parameters.
 After pretraining on our constructed InterVid-MR dataset, $\text{\ModelName}$ achieves competitive zero-shot performance, with 48.3 mAP and 68.0 HIT@1 results.
 When fine-tuned on the QVHighlights dataset, the pre-trained $\text{\ModelName}$ surpasses all existing methods, including those based on LLMs, with 58.8 mAP and 71.0 HIT@1 results.

+We also evaluate on two small-scale highlight detection benchmarks, TVSum \cite{TVSUM} and YouTube Highlights \cite{Youtube}.
+As detailed in \cref{tab:highlight_detection_results_tvsum} and \cref{tab:youtube}, our model achieves state-of-the-art results on YouTube Highlights.
+In contrast, its performance on the data-scarce TVSum is constrained; we attribute this primarily to the dataset's limited size being insufficient for stable model training.
+Consequently, fine-tuning with supplemental data does not yield further performance gains on this benchmark.

-\paragraph{Moment Retrieval} We use the Charades-STA and TACoS datasets as benchmarks to evaluate the performance of $\text{\ModelName}$ exclusively in the moment retrieval task.
-The results are presented in \Cref{tab:charades}. $\text{\ModelName}$ achieves state-of-the-art performance on these benchmarks, both with and without leveraging additional data from our pretraining framework.
-The results highlight the model's robustness and ability to generalize effectively across varying task conditions.
+\paragraph{Moment Retrieval} We use the Charades-STA and TACoS datasets as benchmarks to evaluate the performance of $\text{\ModelName}$ in the moment retrieval task.
+The results are presented in \Cref{tab:charades}. $\text{\ModelName}$ achieves state-of-the-art performance on these benchmarks, both with and without using additional data from our pretraining framework.
+The results highlight the model's robustness and its ability to generalize effectively across varying task conditions.